Set in the Chicago music scene in the early ‘90s, when CDs were king, the Internet was a rumor, and your phone stayed home.

 The next day, a contrite Sallee handed Walt a VHS tape.
 “If you’re going to do that, use this,” she said.
 After she left, Walt played the tape, which consisted of a nude Sallee in sexual poses, talking dirty and writhing in orgasm.
 But Walt just sat there eating his sandwich.
 The scenario is the turn on.
 Reality does nothing for the dick in your hand.

 Sallee never wanted to go out to the clubs, where the shorter girls would complain that they couldn’t see the band over her 6’2” height.
 Then there were all the guys sizing her up.
 It just wasn’t her scene, which frustrated shallow Walt.
 He wanted to show off his girlfriend, especially in front of the three younger (and currently more successful) critics who were at every cool show together.
 The ringleader was Ravi Green, of ambiguous racial makeup, known as the most intellectual of the new rock critics.
-Courted by big magazines, the affected 25-year-old had a different fawn with him every show, but he was really with the two other critics: Colton Slattery, also a hot young critic, known for long, ironic articles on pop stars like Britney Spears and MC Hammer, and Charles Coffey, the respected critic for the Chicago Tribune.
+Courted by big magazines, the affected 25-year-old had a different fawn with him every show, but he was really with the two other critics: Colton Slattery, also a hot young critic, known for long, ironic articles on pop stars like Britney Spears and Bobby Brown, and Charles Coffey, the respected critic for the Chicago Tribune.
 Colton’s girlfriend Annika was also a music critic, just starting out.
 But she wasn’t taken seriously by the others and was usually relegated to hanging out with Ravi’s date when they went to clubs.
 Coffey always attended to a constant stream of well-wishers and musicians making small talk.
-Everyone loved Charles, whose best man was Rick Nielson of Cheap Trick.
+Everyone loved the self-deprecating Charles, whose best man was Rick Nielson of Cheap Trick.

-To these critics, Walter Carmody was a relic of first person abuse, who used similes and metaphors to mask his lack of cerebral insight.
+To these critics, Walter Carmody was a relic of first person abuse, who used similes and metaphors to mask a lack of insight.
 When he took notes at concerts, the trio, always hanging out in the same catty corner of the club, mimicked his style to each other.
 Example: “I came to realize that drummer Janet Bean is the roux of 11th Dream Day’s musical gumbo.”
 They sometimes spent as much time watching Walt as the band.

 The night of the Urge Overkill show at the Metro, Walt put on the hard-sell for Sallee.
 “You know these guys,” he said, as he played the newest record.
 “Chicago band poised for the big time!”
 But she just put on her DePaul sweatshirt.
-“I rented ‘About Last Night’ at Blockbuster,” she said, as she put on her pajama bottoms.
+“I rented ‘About Last Night’,” she said, as she put on her pajama bottoms.
 “Again?” he said.
 Walt could not shake Sallee of those Brat Pack movies.
 “I haven’t seen it since it came out,” she said.

 The three critics had never met Sallee, but they did see her once, without Walt.
 She was leaving a Jesus Lizard show early (all the cigarette smoke!) just as they were coming in.
 Ravi and Colton turned around to check out the hot chick, while Charles fielded a compliment from the doorman about a recent Liz Phair profile.

 One night when Walter and Sallee were out driving, he saw a car with the three critics inside.
 They were finally going to see that, not only was Sallee real, but she’s gorgeous!
 There was much stop-and-start maneuvering in Walt’s driving to get next to the other car, making Sallee wonder what was up.
-Just as Walt got next to the critics’ car at a light, the braking made his trophy’s purse go flying to the floor and she bent over to pick it up.
+Just as Walt got next to the critics at a light, the braking made his trophy’s purse go flying to the floor and she bent over to pick it up.
 “Hey, guys,” Walter said.
-“I want you to meet…” Sallee’s was still down.
+“I want you to meet…” Sallee’s head was still down.
 “They’ll think I was blowing you,” she said, refusing to lift her head.
 Walter continued to talk to this person who couldn’t be seen and the other critics drove away laughing.

 They always asked Walt where his girlfriend was when he showed up by himself.
 This was not just to spoof Walt’s secret girlfriend, but to give a little pre-review of that night’s show.
 “Not a fan of pretentious coalminer music, is she?”
 Ravi said at an Uncle Tupelo show at Lounge Ax.